Set-Monotonicity Implies Kelly-Strategyproofness: Introduction

 \section{Introduction}

-One of the central results in social choice theory states that every non-trival social choice function (SCF)---a function mapping individual preferences to a collective choice---is susceptible to strategic manipulation \citep{Gibb73a,Satt75a}.
-However, the classic result by \citeauthor{Gibb73a} and \citeauthor{Satt75a} only applies to \emph{resolute}, \ie single-valued, SCFs.
+One of the central results in microeconomic theory states that every non-trivial social choice function (SCF)---a function mapping individual preferences to a collective choice---is susceptible to strategic manipulation \citep{Gibb73a,Satt75a}.
+However, the classic theorem by \citeauthor{Gibb73a} and \citeauthor{Satt75a} only applies to \emph{resolute}, \ie single-valued, SCFs.
 The notion of a resolute SCF is rather restricted and artificial.\footnote{For instance, \citet{Gard76a} claims that ``[resoluteness] is a rather restrictive and unnatural assumption.''
-In a similar vein, \citet{Kell77a} writes that ``the Gibbard-Satterthwaite theorem on the impossibility of nondictatorial, strategy-proof social choice uses an assumption of singlevaluedness which is unreasonable''.} For example, consider a situation with two voters and two alternatives such that each voter prefers a different alternative.
-The problem is not that a resolute SCF has to pick a single alternative (which is a well-motivated practical requirement), but that it has to pick a single alternative \emph{based on the individual preferences alone} \citep[see, \eg][]{Kell77a}.
+In a similar vein, \citet{Kell77a} writes that ``the Gibbard-Satterthwaite theorem [\dots] uses an assumption of singlevaluedness which is unreasonable'' and \citet{Tayl05a} that ``If there is a weakness to the Gibbard-Satterthwaite theorem, it is the assumption that winners are unique.''
+This sentiment is echoed by various other authors \citep[see, \eg][]{Barb77b,Feld79b,Band83a,Band83b,DuSc00a,Nehr00a,ChZh02a}.} For example, consider a situation with two agents and two alternatives such that each agent prefers a different alternative.
+The problem is not that a resolute SCF has to pick a single alternative (which is a well-motivated practical requirement), but that it has to pick a single alternative \emph{based on the individual preferences alone} \citep[see also,][]{Kell77a}.
 As a consequence, resoluteness is at variance with elementary notions of fairness such as neutrality and anonymity.

-In order to remedy this shortcoming, \citet{Gibb77a} went on to characterize the class of strategyproof \emph{decision schemes}, \ie aggregation functions that yield probability distributions over the set of alternatives rather than single alternatives \citep[see also][]{Gibb78a,Barb79a}.
-This class consists of rather degenerate decision schemes and Gibbard's characterization is therefore commmonly interpreted as another impossibility result.
-However, Gibbard's theorem rests on unusually strong assumptions with respect to the voters' preferences.
-In contrast to the traditional setup in social choice theory, which typically only involves ordinal preferences, his result relies on the axioms of \citet{vNM47a} (or an equivalent set of axioms) in order to compare lotteries over alternatives.
+In order to remedy this shortcoming, \citet{Gibb77a} went on to characterize the class of strategyproof \emph{social decision schemes (SDSs)}, \ie aggregation functions that yield probability distributions over the set of alternatives rather than single alternatives \citep[see also][]{Gibb78a,Barb79a}.
+This class consists of rather degenerate SDSs and Gibbard's characterization is therefore often interpreted as another impossibility result.
+However, Gibbard's theorem rests on unusually strong assumptions with respect to the agents' preferences.
+In contrast to the traditional setup in social choice theory, which typically only involves ordinal preferences, his result relies on the expected utility axioms of \citet{vNM47a}, and hence on the existence of linear utility functions, in order to compare lotteries over alternatives.